ZeNyfh/gigavibe/README.md

 # gigavibe
 discord bot written in skript for audio functionality

-VBS script will be replace by a python script eventually (currently located in /plugins)
+VBS script will be replace by a python script eventually (currently located in plugins directory)